Please see the GPPA Calendar for upcoming CE events

 Historically, graduating with an advanced Psychology degree has suggested a specific set of professional opportunities: an academic teaching or research position or clinical psychotherapy in outpatient and inpatient settings.
 This event is designed to talk about the myriad of ways that Psychologists or those with an advance degree in Psychology have found meaningful career paths in both expected and unexpected ways.
 A panel of individuals has been invited that represent a wide variety of career paths and as always, plenty of time for questions and discussions is built into the program.
 Snacks will be provided.
-We invite all attendees to join us afterwards for our November GPPA Social Event at The Porch between 6-8 pm, where you will have the opportunity to network and meet with our board and other members.
+We invite all attendees to join us afterwards for our November GPPA Social Event at Hidden Harbor (in Squirrel Hill) between 6-8 pm, where you will have the opportunity to network and meet with our board and other members.

 All Graduate Student and Early Career Professional Events listed here are FREE and open to all interested parties, whether or not you are a member of the Greater Pittsburgh Psychological Association.